tamzi/Tasktimer/README.md

 # Tasktimer
-a task timer to do contdowns
+A simple task timer to keep track of the work you are doing.